000hen/YouTube-Downloader/README.md

 This is a node server that can catch youtube videos and save them to your computer, and with Chrome extension.

+## Features

+ * Download multiple YouTube/YouTube Music videos at once.
+ * Download YouTube/YouTube Music videos from a playlist.
+ * Download all your favortie YouTube Music songs.

 ## Installation

 _You can download the executable from the [release page](https://github.com/000hen/YouTube-Downloader/releases/latest)_